Got Leaky Gut? Here’s What to Do About It

 So, you’ve got leaky gut.
 Now what do you do?

 The first thing you need to do to heal yourself?
-Get yourself a good dietitian.
+Get yourself a good dietitian who knows a bit about gut health nutrition.

 Yep.
-That’s right…even though I am about to go into detail into my practice strategies, this is not a DIY situation because leaky gut doesn’t happen on its own.
+That’s right…even though as a registered dietitian, I am about to go into detail into my practice strategies, this is not a DIY situation.
+Because leaky gut doesn’t happen on its own.
 Some of my clients struggle with getting their gut back on track for years before they come to see me.
-And even then, it takes some time…so you really need individualized advice.
-I offer this blog as a means of moving forward so you can be better informed to be an active participant in your care.
+And even then, it takes some time, so you really need individualized advice.
+In addition to my Good For Your Gut book, I offer this blog as a means of moving forward so you can be better informed and an active participant in your own care.

 How long does it take to heal leaky gut?